tobylockley/BizeoEthernet/README.md

 Initializes the bizeo class and ethernet shield with specified MAC address.

 ##### *Input*
-* &nbsp;mac_address -- Pointer to an array of 6 bytes corresponding to a mac address
+* &nbsp;mac_address  --  Pointer to an array of 6 bytes respresenting a mac address

 ##### *Output*
-* &nbsp;1 - Succeeded to initialize ethernet shield and obtain IP address
+* &nbsp;1  --  Succeeded to initialize ethernet shield and obtain IP address
-* &nbsp;0 - Failed to initialize ethernet
+* &nbsp;0  --  Failed to initialize ethernet
 <br><br>

 --------------------------------